 He said, “Zoom has been clear about its identity: Zoom is a US-based company, publicly traded on the NASDAQ (National Association of Securities Dealers Automated Quotations exchange), founded and headquartered in San Jose, California.
 And like many global technology companies, Zoom has offices in China operated by subsidiaries of the US parent company.”

-“We look forward to engaging with more stakeholders in India in the coming months to support key priorities such as Digital India, Startup India, and Skills India, as well as introducing them to Zoom,” it added, “India is and will continue to be an important market for Zoom, and we are excited to build on the exciting opportunities we see in the region.”
+“We also have plans for significant investment in the country over the next five years and beyond, including expanding or footprint and hiring more top talent in the region,” it added, “India is and will continue to be an important market for Zoom, and we are excited to build on the exciting opportunities we see in the region.”